 Kevin E. an IT director at Homeland Technology Group, LLC, notes, “We've probably seen a 50 percent speed increase on our SQL server.
 Hyper-V has also significantly reduced our downtimes with faster boot-up and reboot.
 If we have to reboot a server, there is maybe two or three minutes of downtime.
 When we were on a bare-metal server, it could be five to ten minutes due to the total boot time.”

-Hyper-V is ranked 3rd in Server Virtualization Software with 44 reviews while KVM is ranked 4th in Server Virtualization Software with 9 reviews.
-Hyper-V is rated 7.4, while KVM is rated 7.4.
+Hyper-V is ranked 3rd in Server Virtualization Software with 31 reviews while KVM is ranked 4th in Server Virtualization Software with 12 reviews.
+Hyper-V is rated 7.6, while KVM is rated 8.4.
 The top reviewer of Hyper-V writes "It's a low-cost solution that enabled us to shrink everything down into a single server ".
-On the other hand, the top reviewer of KVM writes "Stable, easy to set up, and very easy to use".
-Hyper-V is most compared with Proxmox VE, VMware vSphere, Oracle VM VirtualBox, VMware Workstation and Citrix Hypervisor, whereas KVM is most compared with Oracle VM VirtualBox, Proxmox VE, VMware vSphere, Oracle VM and VMware Workstation.
+On the other hand, the top reviewer of KVM writes "Reduces OpEx and is easy to maintain, along with low memory usage and a minimal interface".
+Hyper-V is most compared with VMware vSphere, VMware Workstation, Proxmox VE, Oracle VM VirtualBox and Citrix Hypervisor, whereas KVM is most compared with Proxmox VE, Oracle VM VirtualBox, VMware Workstation, Oracle VM and VMware vSphere.
 See our Hyper-V vs. KVM report.

 See our list of best Server Virtualization Software vendors.